-The Commission considers that the price reduction directly attributed to dumping will translate to revenue forgone and a fixed margin for the duration of the contract that is lower than otherwise might have been.
-In considering profit forgone, the Commission had regard to the examples where it was satisfied that sufficient evidence was provided to support the applicants' claims that they matched import parity pricing or where the applicants were requested to match pricing from certain countries the subject of the application.
+The Commission considers that the price reduction attributable to dumping will translate to revenue forgone and a fixed margin for the duration of the contract that is lower than otherwise might have been.

+In considering profit forgone, the Commission had regard to the examples in section 9.2.1 of this chapter where it was satisfied that sufficient evidence was provided to support the applicants' claims that they matched import parity pricing or where the applicants were requested to match pricing from certain countries the subject of the application.
 The Commission also had regard to two instances where the applicant had lost sales volumes and where it was established that these volumes were displaced by the dumped goods.